 - Can bulk pay your vendors via any method you choose

-- You can pay vendors differently
+- You can pay each vendor using different methods

 - You can use any payment gateway you like

 - You are able to handle disputes easier with customers